Meet the Team – Iskren (CTO)

 That’s a massive leap!
 So, what is it like to work as part of the 3veta team?

 Iskren: On one hand, I am now back in web development after a pause of about 5 years.
 Lots of things have changed and I’ve had to catch up.
-I am also now in charge of the biggest team I have ever managed.
+I am also now in charge of the biggest remote product development team I have ever managed.
 There is a lot of synchronization needed every day and my team’s actions have to be coordinated with the rest of the company.
 It’s a unique management opportunity for me too.

 On the other hand, 3veta is bursting of creativity.
 We are brainstorming a lot, always on the lookout for product improvements.
 Daily work is very dynamic, and the team can implement decisions very quickly.
 Everyone has an input from their own point of view – sales, design, dev team, and it’s exciting to find the intersection between all of them.